Fire Retardant

 Desert Ash Fraxinus oxycarpa

-A tough tree with good autumn colour (yellow) in cold districts and a special pastel green to its spring flushing leaves.
-Ranges from a medium spreading tree on hard sites to a small tall stately specimen on loamy alluvium where it may reach up to 20m, though much smaller on dry exposed sites.
+8-10 m exceptionally to 20m.* A tough tree suited to dry conditions with good autumn colour (yellow) in cold districts and a special pastel green to its spring flushing leaves.
+Ranges from a smaller to medium spreading tree on hard exposed dry sites to a taller more stately specimen on deep loamy soils.
+A shapely and fast growing tree it has See more →

 Claret Ash